rsksmart/devportal-1.0/solutions/api3.md

 </div>

 ## About API3

+API3 is a first-party oracle solution that utilizes a lightweight API middleware to make Web2 APIs accessible by Web3, giving on-chain access to Web2 APIs via smart contracts.
+API3 started partnering with API Providers in early 2021 and now has a catalogue of 150+ within the API3 Alliance.

 API3 is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.
 It is governed by a decentralized autonomous organization (DAO), namely the API3 DAO.
 Its code is open source and its operations are transparent.